codefuse-ai/Awesome-Code-LLM/README.md

 - "Do LLMs Provide Links to Code Similar to what they Generate?
 A Study with Gemini and Bing CoPilot" [2025-01] [[paper](https://arxiv.org/abs/2501.12134)]

 - "Comparing Human and LLM Generated Code: The Jury is Still Out!"
 [2025-01] [[paper](https://arxiv.org/abs/2501.16857)]

+- "On the Possibility of Breaking Copyleft Licenses When Reusing Code Generated by ChatGPT" [2025-02] [[paper](https://arxiv.org/abs/2502.05023)]

 ## 7. Human-LLM Interaction